Kardinya, Western Australia: Businesses, parks and amenities

 Before there were any shops in the area, residents had to travel to Fremantle or to Canning Bridge in Applecross for essential items such as groceries, and even further for other items.
 The first business in the area was a corner store at the junction of what was then North Lake Road and South Street, established in the 1940s.
 It sold groceries, had a petrol pump, and was demolished in the 1970s.
 In 1957, a store was established on an adjacent corner to provide petrol, servicing and repairs for vehicles.
 It was leased to BP in the 1970s, opening as a proper service station in 1974.
 That service station, as of 2022, still exists.
 North Lake Road was realigned about 400 m west through Kardinya in the 1970s; the old North Lake Road was renamed Gilbertson Road.

 In 1975, construction began on a shopping centre on the corner of the new North Lake Road alignment and South Street.
 The shopping centre opened in 1976.
 The shopping centre was expanded considerably in 1999, and was given the name Kardinya Park.
 Today, the anchor tenants are a Coles supermarket and a Kmart retail store.
 Smaller tenants include an Australia Post post office, and Westpac and ANZ bank branches.
 Neighbouring the shopping centre is an Aldi supermarket and the Kardinya Tavern (colloquially, "the Kardy").
 That pub is one of only a few within 5 km, and so it attracts people from the surrounding suburbs.
-The only other businesses in Kardinya are a small group of shops on the corner of Le Soeuf Drive and McMahon Way, and a light industrial area in the suburb's north-east.
+The only other businesses in Kardinya are a small group of shops on the corner of Le Soeuf Drive and McMahon Way, and a light industrial area in the suburb's north-west.